 Navigation Capture

-Capture app navigation events
+Capture Flutter app navigation events

 User navigation between app pages is captured in session replay via LogRocketNavigatorObserver.
 When registered, the navigator observer captures navigations to and away from pages in apps.
-Note that support currently covers navigations that use Flutter's Navigator.of(context).push and pop API.

 Registering the navigation observer